PrathamReddy55/Finals/README.md

 - These variables are all posted on the website
 - With restaurants, we pulled in the name, rating, number of reviews, phone number, and website
 - These variables are all posted on the website

+## AI Assistance
+   The majority of AI assistance we had was used in our styles sheet, however we did have minor help with it in some of our pages.
+The majority of the work in our pages comes from class examples and/or the presentations Dr. Schlosser had on screen.
+I will now list on each page how we had AI assist us.

+** Attractions Page **